sademban/the-learning-journey/README.md

 By the end of this course, the learner should understand:

 - TTI's Four Tenets of Adult Learning
-- Basic education theory concepts, incuding:
+- Basic education theory concepts, including:
 	- Bloom's Taxonomy
 	- Theory of Margin
 	- Zone of Proximal Development